joshuabowers/search_magic/README.markdown

 2. All of the searchables coming from **games** are prefixed with the singular form of the association name.
 3. This includes even those searchables which are, themselves, representative of an association.

-SearchMagic should be able to handle as complex of a document graph as you care to throw at it. (*SearchMagic and its developer are not liable for computer's exploding while attempting to process crazy large document graphs.*) While the running example is fairly linear, you are not limited to simple paths like this: you can have search graphs which are as broad and deep as you like.
+SearchMagic should be able to handle as complex of a document graph as you care to throw at it. (*SearchMagic and its developer are not liable for computers exploding while attempting to process crazy large document graphs.*) While the running example is fairly linear, you are not limited to simple paths like this: you can have search graphs which are as broad and deep as you like.
 Which leads us to the next topic.

 #### Cyclic Searches